technical-zebra/Quizzapalooza/README.md

 - Database integration: PostgreSQL is used for quiz data storage, while MongoDB is used for competition data storage.
 - CI/CD pipeline: A GitLab CI/CD pipeline is set up for testing, building Docker images, and deployment to Azure.

-## Screenshots

-Include a set of screenshots showcasing the various pages and functionalities of the application.
-You can provide links to the screenshots hosted on an image hosting platform.

 ## Getting Started